Information about the leadership at the Department of Military Affairs and Veterans Services.

 Amy has spent the majority of her professional career in the field of social services where she has focused efforts on serving those in our communities who face difficult or unique circumstances.
 Professionally trained to facilitate groups and complex processes including strategic planning, she now enjoys using her talents and skills to create opportunities in which innovation and effective braiding of resources can take place in New Hampshire in order to enhance the lives of those who have served.
 This opportunity has been especially rewarding for her because she comes from a family that has been proud to serve for many generations, across all branches of the military and during almost every major conflict dating back to the Boxer Rebellion and War World I and most recently Operation Iraqi Freedom.
 Notably, Amy’s great-grandfather was awarded the Congressional Medal of Honor for his heroic actions during the Boxer Rebellion while serving in the United States Navy and her grandfather was “one of the lucky ones” who survived the bombing of Pearl Harbor while serving aboard the USS Tautog submarine for the United States Navy.

-Amy resides in Rochester, New Hampshire with her husband Michael, their three children and family dog.
+Amy resides in Rochester, New Hampshire with her husband Michael, their three children, and beloved family pets including two dogs and four rabbits.

 William Gaudreau serves the State of New Hampshire in the capacity as the Director for the State’s Division of Veterans Services.
 As Director he leads a talented, hardworking group of Veteran Service Officers whose responsibilities are to advocate for New Hampshire Veterans and their families in the attainment of their State and Federal Veteran’s benefits.